bunge12/habitual/README.md

 - Customers can add and remove products from the cart, and modify quantities in the cart
 - Restaurants can see all orders divided by their status (pending, accepted, completed, cancelled)
 - Restaurants are notified by an audio & in-browser notification about new orders
-- Customers are informed about their order status through visual, auduio, and SMS notifications
+- Customers are informed about their order status through visual, audio, and SMS notifications

 ## Stack